 As a native of Portland, Oregon, John appreciates and relates to the pioneer spirit of overcoming challenges and hardships.
 In the late 1950's, John's parents emigrated from Japan to Portland.
 As a result, he personally knows the confusion and struggles immigrants often face when confronting an unfamiliar legal system.
 That's why John makes it a priority to walk clients through the legal process and explain issues in clear, easy-to-understand terms.
 “Laws keep our society together, so it’s crucial that everyone understand them,” he notes.

 When John is not practicing law, he strengthens his bonds to the local community by serving as a volunteer board member for several nonprofit organizations.
-John and his wife enjoy spending their free time raising their young daughter.
 Having played basketball for Oberlin College, John also enjoys watching sports.

 Professional & Civic Involvement

 - Lewis & Clark Law School Alumni Association (President, 2006-2008, Board member 2004-2011)

 - Japan America Society of Oregon (Vice Chair, 2009-present; Corporate Secretary, 2005-2009; Volunteer of the Year for 2013)